Satisfied women make the best gal pals. Why? Mostly because they're not drama queens.

 - consistently involves other people in your activities as friends.
 She doesn't try to keep you to herself, but widens the circle to include others who may be blessed by your mutual friendship.

 - is fun!
 She doesn't weigh the friendship down with arguments, pettiness, self-focus, gossip, critical talk, etc. Instead, she's a joy to be around.

 Can you think of other attributes of a satisfied friend?
 Obviously, a satisfied friend is a good friend.
 She's the kind you want to spend time with, grow with, and invest in.
 And when you're a satisfied woman and you find another satisfied woman to share a friendship with, you'll be a part of a very satisfying relationship!

 I'd love to hear your thoughts.
-What makes it hard to be a good friend, a satisfied friend?
 What do you do when you find yourself in a relationship with a not-so-satisfied friend, a very needy and demanding one?